 For further information, please refer to Guidance Sheet 2 Dangerous Goods Classification System.

 Hazardous substances are classified on the basis of their health effects, both short and long term.
-They can enter the human body in a number of ways including inhalation, ingestion and contact through the skin and mucus membranes such as the eyes.
+They can enter the human body in a number of ways including inhalation, ingestion and contact through the skin and mucous membranes such as the eyes.
 The level of subsequent risk depends upon both the substance itself and the nature of the work being done with it.

 Please note that not all products used in the workplace would be classed as a hazardous substance.
 Examples of types of hazardous substances (depending on their concentration) include:

-- caustic substances;
+- caustic substances

-- herbicides and pesticides;
+- herbicides and pesticides

 - solvents and thinners.

 Note: Dangerous Goods can also be classified as Hazardous Substances.